Infectious Disease Epidemiology

 This means Infection epidemiology contributes to the development of preventive measures, early detection and therapy for diseases.
 Moreover, it examines the efficacy of such measures.
 Thus epidemiology is another link between basic research and medicine, and complements the translational activities at TWINCORE.

-The Institute for Infectious Disease Epidemiology originates from the Epidemiology Department at the HZI.
-By maintaining a very close liaison between the two, TWINCORE links directly to the following strategically important epidemiological infrastructures:
+The Institute of Infectious Disease Epidemiology emerged from the Department of Epidemiology at the HZI.
+Due to the very close liaison between the two units, TWINCORE is directly linked to the following epidemiological infrastructure facilities: